Completion theorem for equivariant $K$-theory: Introduction

+The completion theorem for equivariant $K$-theory in a sense studies the question of the impact of weak-equivalence between two $G$-spaces (without reference to the group action) on their equivariant $K$-theory.
+After the invention of $\A^1$-homotopy theory, this question has become very pertinent in algebraic geometry.

 The equivariant algebraic $K$-theory of schemes under the action of group schemes was founded by Thomason \cite{Thomason3} using the ideas of Quillen's $K$-theory of exact categories and Waldhausen's $K$-theory of categories with cofibrations and weak equivalences.
-In order to formulate and study the algebraic analogue of the Atiyah-Segal completion theorem for the algebraic $K$-theory, one needs to have algebraic objects which correspond to $X_G$.
-The problem is that $X_G$ is not a scheme and one does not know how to define $K$-theory of $X_G$.
+In order to formulate and study the analogue of the Atiyah-Segal completion problem for the algebraic $K$-theory, we need algebraic objects which correspond to $X_G$.

+One problem is that $X_G$ is not a scheme and one does not know how to define $K$-theory of $X_G$.
 However, this problem now has a solution, thanks to the invention of $\A^1$-homotopy theory of schemes by Morel and Voevodsky \cite{MV}.
 These authors have constructed a category of motivic spaces which includes all smooth schemes over a base scheme as well as the colimits of such smooth schemes.
 They further show that there is a generalized cohomology theory on the stable homotopy category of motivic spaces which restricts to Thomason's $K$-theory for smooth schemes.

-The other problem is that the completion theorem of Atiyah and Segal is based on a strong assumption that $K^G_*(X)$ is a finite $R(G)$-module and this assumption is very crucial in their proofs.
-Thomason \cite{Thomason4} studied the completion problem for the algebraic $K$-theory and was forced to work with the $K$-theory with finite coefficients and also had to invert the Bott element.
-He had to do this because one knows that the Bott inverted algebraic $K$-theory with finite coefficients has the above finiteness property and one could use the techniques of Atiyah-Segal.
+The second problem is that the completion theorem of Atiyah and Segal is based on a strong assumption that $K^G_*(X)$ is a finite $R(G)$-module and this assumption is very crucial in their proofs.
+Thomason \cite{Thomason4} was probably the first to consider the completion problem for the algebraic $K$-theory.
+But he was forced to work with the $K$-theory with finite coefficients and also had to invert the Bott element.
+The reason he had to do this is that the Bott inverted algebraic $K$-theory with finite coefficients has the above finiteness property.
+This allowed Thomason to use the techniques of Atiyah-Segal.
 Such a finiteness assumption is almost never true (unless we work over finite fields) for the algebraic $K$-theory, even for the algebraic $K$-theory of a point.